slam10s/may-madness/docs/index.md

 - [College Men's Singles](https://www.masseyratings.com/ctms/ratings)
 - [College Women's Singles](https://www.masseyratings.com/ctws/ratings)

-> Note: All expected win percentages for Massey teams are hard-coded at 75% for the favorite and 25% for the underdog.
-Although his ratings are probabilistic, right now I'm not sure how to compare the ratings to come up with an expected win percentage (EWP).

 ### The Lineups

 Some teams just don't match up against other teams the way you might think depending on the lineups.
 We compute expected win percentages based on a composite metric for each individual match.